Updated: Sep 29

 HEARTY CABBAGE SOUP

-Ingredients: 1 tbsp. olive oil, 1 small onion-chopped, 3 chopped carrots, 1 stalk celery-chopped, 1/4 tsp. salt, 1/4 tsp. pepper, 2 bay leaves, 4 cups beef broth, 1 can petite diced tomatoes, splash of red wine, 1 zucchini-chopped, 1 can drained and rinsed Northern beans, dried parsley.
+Ingredients: 1 tbsp. olive oil, 1 small onion-chopped, 3 chopped carrots, 1 stalk celery-chopped, 1/4 tsp. salt, 1/4 tsp. pepper, 2 bay leaves, 4 cups beef or vegetable broth, 1 can petite diced tomatoes, splash of red wine, 1 zucchini-chopped, 1 can drained and rinsed Northern beans, dried parsley.

 1. Heat olive oil over medium-high heat in a large pot.
 Add onion, carrots, celery, salt and pepper.
 Cook for 5-7 minutes, until onion is translucent.